Seven of the best flowering house plants to grow

-Discover seven of the best house plants to grow for beautiful flowers, below.
+We list seven of the best indoor flowering plants to grow for beautiful flowers, below.

 A member of the Araceae family, peace lily has unusual flowers consisting of a white spadix (containing lots of tiny flowers) surrounded by a graceful white bract.
 Blooms usually appear in spring and summer and are long-lasting.
 A warm, moist environment out of direct sunlight will provide you with the best chance of blooms.

 Pelargoniums (or geraniums) are ideal for the brightest, driest indoor spots and some have aromatic foliage, too.
 Boost your stock of plants for indoors by taking pelargonium cuttings.
 Don't forget to deadhead them to provide a continuous supply of blooms.
 Bougainvillea is another pink flowering houseplant to try.

-Like the hardy varieties of jasmines that can be grown outdoors in the UK, Madagascar jasmine (Stephanotis floribunda) has divinely scented flowers that appear from late-spring to mid-autumn.
-It has a reputation for being slightly tricky to coax into re-flowering, but it’s not too difficult.
+Like the hardy varieties of jasmine that can be grown outdoors in the UK, Madagascar jasmine (Stephanotis floribunda) has divinely scented flowers that appear from late-spring to mid-autumn.
+It has a reputation for being slightly tricky to coax into re-flowering, but it's not too difficult.
 The flowers appear along the length of the whippy stems produced in the current year, and can be encouraged by growing them in a bright, sunny and warm location in spring and summer, and feeding them with a potassium-rich liquid fertiliser.

 As well as the gorgeous trifoliate leaves, false shamrock (Oxalis triangularis) also produces small clusters of contrasting, pale lilac flowers held on dainty stems.
 It's easy to grow, doing best in a bright spot out of direct sunlight in a relatively cool room.